Mid-Columbia-Libraries/jspapi2/readme.md

 ## <a name="docs"></a>Documentation

-Developer documentation of public methods is available in `./docs` or [online](https://mid-columbia-libraries.github.io/jspapi2/):
+Developer documentation of public methods is available in `./docs` or [online](https://mid-columbia-libraries.github.io/jspapi2/)

+You should also familiarize yourself with the official Polaris API documentation, available at the [Polaris Developer Network](http://developer.polarislibrary.com/documentation.aspx)

 ---